Lab 0: Getting Started (Mac/Linux Setup)

 Throughout this course, you'll have many chances to collaboratively code in labs and projects.
 We recommend you download these pair programming extensions now to use in the future.

-For sharing code, you can follow the instructions for your editor of choice:
+For sharing code in VS Code, you can follow the instructions here:

 Walkthroughs & Reviews